WHO’S WHO IN THE CAST

 Karen Molnar (Choreographer) Choreography Credits: FILM: Italian Lessons.
 OFF-BROADWAY: Space Trek: A Musical Parody, Sea Fever, What Would Esther Williams Do… REGIONAL: Resident Choreographer for TheatreZone, Mt.
 Washington Valley Theatre Company, Rockwell Dinner Theatre, Lake Performing Arts, Millbrook Playhouse, and many others.
 COLLEGIATE: Merrily We Roll Along at Yale University and The New Amsterdam Theatre in NYC.
 Directing Credits: Dames At Sea, TheatreZone.
 Acting Credits: TOURS: On The Town (Flossie/Dance Capt.), Wizard Of Oz (Glinda).
 OFF-BROADWAY: Revival of Irene with Lee Roy Reams.
 REGIONAL: The Secret Garden (Lily), Next to Normal (Diana), Sweeney Todd (Mrs. Lovett), 9 To 5 (Violet), High Society (Liz), High Spirits (Elvira, with Georgia Engel), Stepping Out (Maxine, with Donna McKechnie), Nine (Luisa), Chess (Svetlana, with Michael Amante), Jekyll & Hyde (Emma), Baby (Pam), Mack & Mabel (Lottie, with Gary Sandy), Little Shop of Horrors (Audrey), Bye Bye Birdie (Rosie), Anything Goes (Reno Sweeney), West Side Story (Anita), A Chorus Line (Kristine), Spelling Bee (Rona), Company (Joanne), No, No, Nannette (Lucille).
 FILM and TV: Guiding Light, One Life To Live, Sex And The City, For Richer Or Poorer, Step Mom, The Astronaut’s Wife.
 Karen has a Bachelor of Arts degree in Musical Theatre and Marketing from Baldwin-Wallace University in Cleveland, Ohio, and is a proud member of The Stage Directors and Choreographers Society (SDC), The Actors’ Equity Association (AEA), and Screen Actors Guild/American Federation of Television and Radio Artists (SAG/AFTRA).

-Anne Carncross (Technical Director/Scenic & Lighting Designer) is an Associate Professor at Florida Gulf Coast University where she has been serving as the Technical Director for over 10 years.
+Anne Carncross (Lighting Designer) is an Associate Professor at Florida Gulf Coast University where she has been serving as the Technical Director for over 10 years.
 She holds a BFA in Theatrical Production and Design from SUNY Fredonia and an MFA in Theatre Production from Florida State University.
 Her teaching areas include both design, production and management.
 Anne has designed and performed tech work in various genres including theatre, musical theatre, dance, opera, touring theatre, and children’s theatre.
-She has been the Technical Director for over 50 different shows, and the Lighting Designer on over 30 different Productions.
-Her work has been viewed notably in Washington DC, New York, Florida, Georgia, Mississippi, Maine, Pennsylvania and several other states.
+She has been the Technical Director for over 50 different shows, and the Lighting Designer on over 30 different productions.
+Her work has been viewed notably in Washington, DC, New York, Florida, Georgia, Mississippi, Maine, Pennsylvania and several other states.
 Locally, she has worked as a technical theatre consultant and lighting designer at TheatreZone, Dance Alliance and Opera Naples.
 She is especially grateful to TheatreZone for allowing her the opportunity to involve her students in their first professional productions.

-Rebecca Nichols Rebecca is thrilled to be back with the FGCU theatre program in conjunction with TheatreZone.
-As a recent graduate of the program, she is excited to watch it flourish and aid in new endeavors.
-Off-Broadway: A Letter to Harvey Milk (LDK Productions) Regional: Copacabana, Baby (TheatreZone), Lettice and Lovage, Grounded (Westport Country Playhouse), Six Dance Lessons in Six Weeks staring Loretta Swit, Forever Plaid, A Funny Thing…Forum, One Slight Hitch (Totem Pole Playhouse).
-She is proud to be a member of The Actors’ Equity Association and The Stage Managers’ Association.
+Becca Nichols (Stage Manager) Rebecca is thrilled to be back with TheatreZone for another season!
+Recent credits include: Off-Broadway – A Letter to Harvey Milk (LDK Productions); Regional – Copacabana, Baby (TheatreZone) Lettice and Lovage, Grounded (Westport Country Playhouse) Six Dance Lessons in Six Weeks staring Loretta Swit, Forever Plaid, A Funny Thing…Forum, One Slight Hitch (Totem Pole Playhouse).
+BA in Theatre and Business Management from Florida Gulf Coast University.
+Proud member of The Actors’ Equity Association and The Stage Managers’ Association.
 Much love to mom, dad, and Holly.

-Elana Deutch is a senior at Florida Gulf Coast University studying technical theatre.
-Recent credits include: Stage Manager for Black Comedy (FGCU Theatre Lab) and Assistant Stage Manager forBaby(TheatreZone).
+Elana Duetch (Assistant Stage Manager) Elana is a senior at Florida Gulf Coast University studying technical theatre.
+Recent credits include: Stage Manager for Black Comedy (FGCU Theatre Lab) and Assistant Stage Manager for Baby (TheatreZone).
 She spent the last two summers working with the Janiec Opera Company at the Brevard Music Center in Brevard, North Carolina.
-Brevard Credits: Stage Manager forSondheim on Sondheim, Assistant Stage Manager for Marriage of Figaro, Street Scene, The Best of Gilbert and Sullivan, Madama Butterflyand Candide.
+Brevard Credits: Stage Manager for Sondheim on Sondheim, Assistant Stage Manager for Marriage of Figaro, Street Scene, The Best of Gilbert and Sullivan, Madama Butterfly and Candide.